shaosHumbleAccount/roso_viz/README.md

 How to Use
 -------------------------------
 Roso_viz runs as an independent program.

-And In your program, includes rosoviz.h which can be found in quick_start\, and add "QT += network" into the .pro file.
+In your program, includes rosoviz.h which can be found in quick_start\, and add "QT += network" into your .pro file.
 Then follow the instruction found in that header file (rosoviz.h).
+Project roso_example is also a good reference.

 Very easy to use, I promise:)

 More on how to Use